sawft99/Obsidian-SecPlus/Sec+/Chapter 21 - Risk Assessmenrt/Risk Assessments.md

 # Identifying Risk
 ---
-- An organization can identify risks and [[Security Controls]] with a Risk Control Assessment
+- An organization can identify risks and [[Security Controls]] with a Risk Control Assessment ^606284
-	- Can be completed by a third party or by an internal team
+	-  A third party performs the Risk Assessment ^eb6180
-- An internal risk assessment is known as Risk Control Self-Assessment (RCSA)
+- An internal risk assessment is known as Risk Control Self-Assessment (RCSA) ^136bd5
 	- Often used by financial institutions that need to meet regulatory compliances

 # Risk Matrix